yadongcao/cydquantmod/README.md

 ### Getting Started

-It is possible to import data from a variety of sources with one quantmod
+It is possible to import data from a variety of sources with one cydquantmod
 function: `getSymbols()`.
 For example:

 ```r